 What Are Salesforce Change Sets?

-Multi-developer teams are a great way to push new DevOps projects through the building stage and into production.
+Multi-developer teams are a great way to push new DevOps projects through the building stage and into a production environment.
 However, keeping these projects organized and aligned can become difficult.
 Multiple sandboxes merging into a main code repository creates opportunities for errors.
-Overwrites, improperly structured code updates, and inconsistent metadata can contribute to a difficult—or even failed—deployment.
+Overwrites, improperly structured code updates, and inconsistent metadata can contribute to a difficult—or even a failed deployment status.

 Salesforce change sets are a great way to maximize the efforts of a multi-developer team and keep everything consistent to contribute to a successful deployment.

-· Edit Connections with Deployments: Deploy change sets/ modify metadata API functions
+· Edit Connections with Salesforce Change Set Deployment: Deploy change sets/ modify metadata API functions

-· Use Outbound Change Sets: Create and upload change sets
+· Use Outbound Change Sets in Salesforce: Create and upload change sets

-· Use Inbound Change Sets: Deploy change sets/modify metadata API functions
+· Use Inbound Change Sets in Salesforce: Deploy change sets/modify metadata API functions

-Creating an outbound change set allows you to send customizations from your current org to another org.
+Creating an outbound change set allows you to send customizations from your current source org to another destination org.
 The org that receives this will see it as an inbound change set.
-A deployment connection must exist between the two orgs.
+A Salesforce change set deployment connection must exist between the two orgs.
 Also, the orgs must be affiliated with a production org in order to send or receive the change sets—a sandbox and a production org, for example, or two sandboxes that were created from the same production org.

 Users can create an outbound change set in the setup menu.
 Individual components can be added to the scope of the desired change set.
 Take your time during this stage.
 All dependent components must be included otherwise you run the risk of experiencing a failure during the deployment to the target org.